datacamp-content-public/Matplotlib-in-Python/chapter1.md

 The data given is the sales and costs of a particular business over a 12 month period.

 1) Plot a line for both sales over the months, and costs over the months using .plot method.
 Remember to add a label parameter for the legend.

 2) Add a legend using the .legend method

-3) Add the following labels and titles
+3) Add the following labels and titles:
       - - x-axis: "Time"
       - - y-axis: "R'000"
       - - Plot Title: "Sales versus Costs for 2018"

 4) Finally Show the graphs you have plotted using the .show method

 `@hint`